 - SpaceWire: a standard for high-speed serial links and networks.

 Electronic Power Supplies

 A number of developers still design their EPS in-house.
-This is usually the case when the payload has power control needs and requirements that cannot be met by the commercially available suppliers.
-As the EPS is a critical system for the spacecraft, developers will typically utilize high reliability or space rated components.
+This is usually the case when the payload has power control needs and requirements that cannot be met by commercially available suppliers.
+As the EPS is a critical system for the spacecraft, developers will typically use high reliability or space rated components.